Tom Farquharson: Cardiff City

 In the final of the competition, Cardiff defeated Arsenal 1–0 at Wembley Stadium, becoming the only non-English side to have won the FA Cup.
 Farquharson kept five clean sheets from Cardiff's seven matches in the competition, conceding only three goals, becoming the first Irish goalkeeper to win the cup and keep a clean sheet in the final of the competition.
-At the end of the game, Farquharson acquired the match ball which he later donated to the church.
+At the end of the game, Farquharson acquired the match ball which he later donated to his church, which subsequently auctioned it for funds.
 The side returned to Cardiff following their victory where they were received by an estimated crowd of 150,000 people lining the streets to witness their return.

 Farquharson remained as the club's first choice goalkeeper for several years after their cup success.
 However, economic troubles saw a steady decline for Cardiff and, in 1929, they were relegated from the First Division two years after winning the FA Cup.
 Their troubles continued as they were relegated to the Third Division South for the first time in their history soon after.
 In 1932, he nearly left the financially stricken club to join Hull City after a transfer offer was accepted.
 Cardiff planned to replace him with backup goalkeeper Len Evans, only for Evans to leave himself before the deal was completed.
 A board meeting was hastily arranged during which Farquharson agreed to remain with Cardiff, where he played for a further three years before retiring in 1935.
 In his book, The Who's Who of Cardiff City, Dean Hayes describes Farquharson as "without doubt [...] the greatest goalkeeper in the history of the club."
 He played in 445 matches in the Football League, a club record which stood until 1985 when it was surpassed by Phil Dwyer.
 His total remains the highest by any goalkeeper in the club's history.